 Middleton Traffic Regulation Orders

-Reference: H60-1433
+Reference: H60-1442

-Stage: Notice of Intent (NOI)
+Stage: Notice of Making (NOM)

-Street name and purpose of order: Hall Drive area, Middleton
+Street name and purpose of order: Hall Drive Area, Middleton

-Documents for this order: documents for Hall Drive area, Middleton
+Documents for this order: documents for Hall Drive Area, Middleton

 Heywood Traffic Regulation Orders

-Reference: H60-1433
+Reference: H60-1539

-Stage: Notice of Intent (NOI)
+Stage: Notice of Making (NOM)

 Pennines (Firgrove, Littleborough, Milnrow, Newhey, Smallbridge and Wardle) Traffic Regulation Orders